developmentseed/couch-sqlite/README.md

 ## Usage

 Using it is quite simple.
 It provides one function, which accepts configuration options and returns a connection object.
-This connection has a `run` method which actually does the syncronizatoin.
+This connection has a `run` method which actually does the syncronization, and a `map` method which allow you to transform records after they've been read from CouchDB and before they're written to SQLite.
 Couch-SQLite automatically keeps track of the last record it's moved over, and only ports since that changes over when called.

 The function takes the following parameters: